MLZG/LLMCrowd_Docs/source/developing/method_components/action.md

 }
 ```
 In the high-level action template, the following fields are pre-defined:
-- action id: <str> – The index of the action.
+- `action id`: The index of the action.
-- action name: <str> – The name of the action.
+- `action name`: The name of the action.
-- action category: <str> in ["in_state", "out_state", "transition"] – Specifies whether the action occurs within a state, outside a state, or during a state transition.
+- `action category`: `["in_state", "out_state", "transition"]`.
+Specifies whether the action occurs within a state, outside a state, or during a state transition.
-- action description: <str> – A natural language description of the action.
+- `action description`: A natural language description of the action.
-- fixed mid-level actions: <list of str> – A sequence of fixed mid-level actions corresponding to the high-level action.
+- `fixed mid-level actions`: A sequence of fixed mid-level actions corresponding to the high-level action.
-- optional mid-level actions: <list of str> – A list of optional mid-level actions supported by the high-level action.
+- `optional mid-level actions`: A list of optional mid-level actions supported by the high-level action.
-- definition of param: <str> – Describes the parameters required for the execution of the action, in natural language.
+- `definition of param`: Describes the parameters required for the execution of the action, in natural language.

 Mid-level Action Template:
 ```json